- Discover CSUB

 Many states and colleges use the FAFSA to determine eligibility for federal, state, and institutional student aid funds that may have early deadlines and/or limited funding.
 The sooner you complete the FAFSA the more aid you could be eligible to receive.
 Completing your taxes early will help you get a jump on the FAFSA, but you don’t need to complete your taxes in order to apply for federal student aid.
 You can use data from the previous tax year to estimate figures needed to complete the FAFSA, but you'll need to correct these figures on the form later by going to the corrections page on the FAFSA website.
 If you know you will be late filing your taxes, it is better to complete your FAFSA with estimated information than to wait until your taxes have been filed.

 FAFSA on the Web (FOTW) is easier to complete because it uses skip-logic to only ask relevant questions.
 In addition, FOTW will be processed faster and will likely be more accurate because the FAFSA website is designed to catch common errors.
 The U.S. Department of Education provides a Pre-Application Worksheet that will help you collect and proofread information for your application before you submit it.
-You can also save and continue the FAFSA at any time online and sign your application electronically using a personal identification number (PIN) available on the Federal Student Aid PIN website.
+You can also save and continue the FAFSA at any time online and sign your application electronically using a Federal Student Aid Identification number (FSA ID#) available on the Federal Student Aid ID website.

 Use IRS Data Retrieval